 Technically, strong cyclists can ride north of Mérida, but this is not a normal visitor recommendation.
 The heat, sun exposure, traffic, and fast roads make it a poor choice for most travelers.

 A scooter or motorbike is also possible if you are experienced and properly licensed, but it is not ideal for the Mérida–Progreso highway or for returning after dark.
-If you are visiting the beach, a car or driver is safer and more comfortable.
+For a beach day, a car or driver is safer and more comfortable.

 Can you take the Tren Maya?

 No. The Tren Maya is not useful for this route.
-Chicxulub Pueblo and Chicxulub Puerto are local destinations north of Mérida.
+Chicxulub Puerto and Chicxulub Pueblo are local destinations north of Mérida.
 Use road transport.

 Choose the direct Noreste bus to Chicxulub Puerto if the limited schedule fits your day and you are comfortable confirming return times.